wellesley-cs230/wellesley-cs230.github.io/hw1.md

 ## Testing your program

-Think carefully about the set of inputs (testing cases) you will provide to your program to assert its correctness.
-Your inputs should be such that every method you wrote is tested (invoked) as your program runs.

-In BlueJ, save the results of your testing produced in the "BlueJ: Terminal Window" into a file called loopsTest.txt.
-(Options > Save to File...)
+Please follow the same guidelines for testing as above, savings the results of your testing in a file called `FunLoopsTest.txt`.

 ## What to submit